rei/rei-cedar-docs/docs/components/icon/README.md

 ## Non-Cedar SVG

 Create a new SVG icon using any valid internal SVG markup.
 This method creates an outer SVG wrapper for accessibility and styles.
-This is not recommended is if using a large number of icons.
+This is not recommended if using a large number of icons.

 <cdr-doc-example-code-pair :background-toggle="false" repository-href="https://github.com/rei/rei-cedar/tree/18.07.1/src/components/icon" sandbox-href="https://codesandbox.io/s/wq7x673mol" >